 Modified Comparative Negligence in West Virginia

 Sometimes a pedestrian’s own actions contribute to their injuries.
 A pedestrian may be distracted and not paying proper attention when a negligent driver hits them.
 Examples include a child darting out between parked cars into the path of a driver, pedestrians looking at their phones or mobile devices, and jaywalkers crossing against a red light or signal.

 In West Virginia, an injured person can still pursue a personal injury claim even if they are partially at fault for the occurrence.
 This is called “contributory negligence.”
 If a judge or jury determines that a plaintiff is less than 51% at fault, they can still recover compensation for their damages.
 The total amount of the award they recover will be reduced by the percentage of their fault.

 Injured in a West Virginia Pedestrian Accident?
 Get an Experienced Attorney.

 If you are involved in a pedestrian accident in Berkeley County, Morgan County, Jefferson County, or elsewhere in West Virginia, you need a lawyer that understands your needs.
-The experienced personal injury attorneys at Skinner Law Firm will help you understand your options and explore what is best for you.
+The experienced personal injury attorneys at Skinner Accident and Injury Lawyers will help you understand your options and explore what is best for you.
 We will help you recover the compensation you deserve.

 Call or text us today at 304-245-6613 to schedule your complimentary case evaluation.